AdobeDocs/workfront-learn.en/help/reporting/basic-reporting/additional-calendar-options.md

 * Issues
 * Time Off

-In this video you will learn how to:
+In this video, you will learn how to:

 * Copy a calendar
 * Edit a calendar grouping